Sham feeding for infants with unrepaired long-gap oesophageal atresia

 • First sham bottle feed to be given with ultraslow flow, extra small white Sepal teat

-• Sepal teat size & flow to be ordered Oesophageal Atresia Nurse and will be documented in sham feeding order on EMR
+• Sepal teat size & flow must be ordered as part of the sham feeding order on EMR

 • Increase bottle feed by 10mL every 12 hours as tolerated up to total feed volume